 Although volunteers are not Southern Nevada Health District employees, they will be deemed to be such for purposes of Nevada Revised Statute (NRS) Chapter 41 and the Volunteer Protection Act of 1997, both of which protect Volunteers from liability for injury or damage to others caused by some acts done by them in the course and scope of the duties assigned.
 Additionally, pursuant to NRS 414.110, volunteers who participate in the management of an emergency incident will not be held responsible for injury, death, or property damage caused while complying with the activities defined under NRS 414.110.
 Exceptions include acts of willful misconduct, gross negligence, and bad faith.

-To apply to volunteer with the Medical Reserve Corps of Southern Nevada, visit www.servnv.org or contact MRC Program Coordinator, Trish Beckwith, at (702) 759-1057 or Beckwith@snhdmail.org.
+To apply to volunteer with the Medical Reserve Corps of Southern Nevada, visit www.servnv.org or contact MRC Program Coordinator, Deborah Moran, at (702) 759-1342 or Moran@snhdmail.org.